lewagon/dotfiles/04-Front-End/09-Stimulus-JS/02-Copy-To-Clipboard/README.md

 Your goal is to implement a button that copies the text in the value of the input to the clipboard.

-You can then use ctrl+v to paste the text in another text area.
+Once you click on the *Copy to Clipboard* button, you can then use `ctrl + v` to paste the text in another text area.

 ### 1. Prepare your HTML